gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-25-Scientific-Simulation-in-JavaScript.md

 This example demonstrates a simple simulation of a bouncing ball using HTML5 canvas and JavaScript.
 The canvas element is used as a drawing surface, and JavaScript is used to update the position of the ball, redraw it, and handle its bouncing behavior.
 This is just a basic example, and JavaScript can be used to implement much more complex simulations with advanced graphics, physics, and interactivity depending on the requirements of the simulation.
 You can play with the simulation here: [https://decentralized-intelligence.com/jsnb/#./examples/Simple-Simulation.jsnb](https://decentralized-intelligence.com/jsnb/#./examples/Simple-Simulation.jsnb).
 This is a simple example.
+As you can notice the ball moves in the same loop over and over again in this simple simulation.
 But what if we make it more interesting by moving the border of the box as well.
 This can create an effect of chaos:
 [https://decentralized-intelligence.com/jsnb/#./examples/Dynamic-Simulation.jsnb](https://decentralized-intelligence.com/jsnb/#./examples/Dynamic-Simulation.jsnb)

 ### Option Price Simulation Using Black-Scholes